 Puppies of all breeds are a big responsibility.

-These articles elsewhere on the site can help you prepare for your new arrival, and navigate those first weeks and months.
+These articles an help you prepare for your new arrival, and navigate those first weeks and months.

 - What Do I Need For A Puppy?
 A Guide For New Puppy Parents